Asiana Airlines: Cabins

 First Suite class is offered on A380-800, which is serviced on routes to Los Angeles, New York City, Sydney, and Frankfurt.
 Old First Class is available on Boeing 747-400s.
 Both First Suite and old First Class were available on Boeing 777s but were later removed in favor of a two-class configuration.
-Passengers in these classes are offered pajamas, souvenirs, and "amenity kits" containing items such as skin creams, toothpaste, eye shades, and earplugs.
+Passengers in these classes are offered pyjamas, souvenirs, and "amenity kits" containing items such as skin creams, toothpaste, eye shades, and earplugs.
 A passenger can pre-order in-flight meals 48 hours before departure.
 First-class seats are equipped with personal AVOD systems.

 Besides those routes, most of Asiana's international flights offer two types of classes – business smartium class or business class as the highest class and travel class, without first class.
 Some of the short-length international flights and charter flights are operated on a mono-class basis, as well as all of the airline's domestic flights.
 Business Smartium Class is installed on Boeing 777-200ER, and Business Class is installed on Boeing 767 and A330, but some of the A330 are equipped with newly furbished cocoon seats.
 Most of Asiana's Travel class seats also have television or video systems.
 AVODs are installed on many of the aircraft and business class is fully equipped with new AVODs.
 In-flight entertainment systems are not offered on domestic routes, which consist of flights of an hour or less.

+In-flight magazines

 Asiana offers two in-flight magazines, Asiana (a travel magazine) and Asiana Entertainment.

 Frequent-flyer program

 Asiana Club is Asiana Airlines' frequent-flyer program, formerly Asiana Bonus Club.
 Asiana Club has five tiers: Silver, Gold, Diamond, Diamond Plus, and Platinum.
 To acquire or maintain each tier, members are required to accrue 0, 20000, 40000, 100000 miles in two calendar years from the 'reference date'.
-Status miles are based on 'On-board mileage', which includes miles accumulated by traveling with Asiana Airlines or Star Alliance airlines.
-Also, members can accrue miles by flying 'partner airlines such as Qatar Airways.
-Miles accumulated in the program entitle members to bonus tickets, class upgrades, and other products and services such as dining at Outback Steakhouse.
+Status miles are based on 'On-board mileage', which includes miles accumulated by travelling with Asiana Airlines or Star Alliance airlines.
+Also, members can accrue miles by flying partner airlines such as Qatar Airways.
+As Asiana is a Star Alliance member, customers reaching certain qualifications are entitled to certain benefits which may be used across the entirety of the Star Alliance network.

-Partners
+Partnerships

 Asiana Club Miles can be collected on all flights operated by Star Alliance member airlines, as well as Air Astana, Etihad Airways and Qatar Airways.